Skip to main content

 Naloxone (Narcan) is a lifesaving medication that rapidly reverses opioid overdose, and emergency departments are a critical point of care for distribution.
 Sending patients who have experienced an overdose home without naloxone is a missed opportunity that may result in subsequent overdoses and potential fatalities.

-Since 2019, OPEN and MEDIC have been partnering to reduce these preventable opioid-related deaths by:
+Since 2019, OPEN has partnered with the Michigan Emergency Department Improvement Collaborative (MEDIC) to reduce these preventable opioid-related deaths by:

-• Supporting hospital and community networks in development and implementation of best practices for emergency department-based opioid use disorder screening, naloxone distribution, and initiation of medication-assisted treatment.
+• Supporting hospital and community networks in development and implementation of best practices for emergency department-based opioid use disorder screening, naloxone distribution, and initiation of medication for opioid use disorder (MOUD) treatment.

 Kit Contents